• Skip to primary navigation

 Can you use spironolactone while trying to conceive?

-Common spironolactone medicine interactions
+Common spironolactone interactions

 Spironolactone has over 100 drug interactions.
 Please tell your online dermatologist if you are taking any medicines or supplements.